Tag Archives: mood lifters

 #4 Tea Time

-How often do you hear someone say in TV shows ‘let’s have a nice cuppa tea’ after some big drama is sorted?
-Full of antioxidants tea is the perfect way to calm down, especially if you stop rushing around and sit quietly to enjoy it.
+How often do we say “let’s have a nice cuppa tea” after some big drama is sorted out?
+Full of antioxidants, tea is the perfect way to calm down, especially if you stop rushing around and sit quietly to enjoy it.

 Black, green and white tea, all have some calming effect.
 But if you want the big guns of relaxing teas you can’t go past some of the herbals.

-Chamomile is the simplest and is readily available, even in most cafes, so is a good one to fall back on.
-It is far more effective when it’s brewed up with lavender though and works well in many blends.Tulsi Tea
+Chamomile is the simplest and is usually available in most cafes so is a good one to fall back on.
+It is far more effective when it’s brewed up with lavender though and works well in many other blends.

-Ashwaganda has been used in Ayervedic medicine for thousands of years to treat even severe stress.
+Ashwagandha has been used in Ayervedic medicine for thousands of years to treat even severe stress.
 A great choice while you’re working as it calms your nervous system without sending you off to sleep.
 As a bonus it induces a sense of wellbeing and clears your mind.

 Lemon balm, passionflower, skullcap, valerian, lime blossom and oats are just some of the others that calm and relax.

-There are so many herbs already combined into excellent relaxing blends now available that all you need to do is select the combination that you like the most.
+There are so many wonderful herbs already combined in excellent relaxing blends that all you need to do is select the combination that you like the most.
 Try out a few different blends until you discover your favourite.

 #5 Talk With A Friend